apache/cassandra/contrib/pig/README.txt

 grunt> topnames = LIMIT orderednames 50;
 grunt> dump topnames;

+Slices on columns can also be specified: grunt> rows = LOAD 'cassandra://Keyspace1/Standard1&slice_start=C2&slice_end=C4&i&limit=1&reversed=true' USING CassandraStorage();

+Binary values for slice_start and slice_end can be escaped such as '\u0255'

 Outputting to Cassandra requires the same format from input, so the simplest example is:

 grunt> rows = LOAD 'cassandra://Keyspace1/Standard1' USING CassandraStorage();